marchowardbegins/AlgoHive/README.md

 Although crypto donations are very welcome, we also highly value community contributions.
 There will ALWAYS be a way that you can contribute even if that means volunteering your time and expertise.

-(I am open to any other ideas that can ensure that funding is transparent and safe--please shoot me a note on [Telegram] (https://t.me/directbus) if you would like to help.
+(I am open to any other ideas that can ensure that funding is transparent and safe--please shoot me a note on [Discord] (https://discord.gg/VBtWvqJ) if you would like to help.

 ## Who are you?
 I'm a data guy and crypto investor from the United States, ex-Fortune 500 company analyst, former head of Growth and Data Analytics for an AI-based virtual assistant that [helps Americans avoid medical debt](https://miamiherald.com/news/business/biz-monday/article142123609.html)(raised US$1.8m seed round), runner-up in the annual TechCrunch Pitchoff competition and [writer](https://hackernoon.com/@marcbegins) for Hacker Noon.
 Here is my [LinkedIn](https://www.linkedin.com/in/marc-howard-870524115/) and [Twitter](https://www.linkedin.com/in/marc-howard-870524115/) if you'd like to get to know me better or just follow what I'm doing.